Author: Chris DeLong

-Chris is an associate in Dorsey’s Government Solutions and Investigations Practice Group.
-In his practice, Chris represents clients in government contract disputes, government enforcement actions, qui tam actions under the False Claims Act, corporate investigations, fraud and securities litigation, and other commercial disputes.
+Chris is a partner in Dorsey’s Government Solutions and Investigations Practice Group.
+Chris represents clients in False Claims Act litigation and related government enforcement actions and investigations.

 View Full Bio on Dorsey